alexeygrigorev/workshops/temporal.io/README.md

 uv run python workflow.py
 ```

 We can see this workflow in the UI, but nothing is happening.
-We need a **worker** - a process that actually executes the workflow and the activities.
+We need a **worker** - a process that executes the workflow and activities.

 Let's create `worker.py`: